Athletics, dance & sports champions

 1991 Year after year, the “Boris Dojo” Shotokan karate club, founded and coached in the Daled neighborhood by Boris Esctchin brings home medals and trophy-cups from the Israel National Karate Championships and from International Shotokan Championships all over the world.
 For example, in 2013 in Malta, they returned to Be’er-Sheva with 13 1st-place medals.

 1999 The “Rogozarski Dojo” founded and coached by Predrag Rogozarski brings home medals and trophy-cups from the Israel National Karate Championships and from ASA Tournaments.
 For example, in 2008, Victoria Muhitadinov became the Israeli National Female Sparring Champion and the “Rogozarski Dojo” took 1st place in the ASA Open Tournament.
 From 2008-2017, Diana Petrescu has held the title of Israel Women’s Karate Champion (under 61 kg) and, in 2017, Coach Rogozarski‘s son, Matya, took 1st-place (under 75 kg).
+At the 2022 Maccabiyah Games, the brothers Matya Rogozarski (b.1999-) and Nikola Rogozarski (b.2003-) each won a personal gold metal, as well as a gold medal for the group heat.

 2005 The Be’er-Sheva Center for Athletics and Trampolining and the “Maccabi Be’er-Sheva” Trampoline Teams are managed and coached by former Israel Athletics Champion Roni Tesler with Coach Yelena Kirchenko.
 In 2007, the Be’er-Sheva Trampoline Teams won their first of many gold medals in the Israel National Trampoline Championships that are often held in Be’er-Sheva.
 For instance, they won 5 more gold medals in 2014.
 1st-place